Chelsea F.C.: BlueCo ownership (2022–present)

-On 7 May 2022, Chelsea confirmed that terms had been agreed for a new ownership group, led by Todd Boehly, Clearlake Capital, Mark Walter and Hansjörg Wyss, to acquire the club.
+On 7 May 2022, Chelsea confirmed that terms had been agreed for a new ownership group, led by Todd Boehly, Clearlake Capital, Mark Walter and Hansjörg Wyss to acquire the club.
 The group was later known as BlueCo.
 The UK government approved the £4.25bn takeover, ending Abramovich's 19-year ownership of the club.
 Bruce Buck, who served as chairman since 2003, was replaced by Boehly, while long-serving club director and de facto sporting director Marina Granovskaia left, as did Petr Čech from the role of technical and performance advisor.

 The club brought in Graham Potter from Brighton & Hove Albion to replace Tuchel on 8 September 2022.
 Chelsea won six of the first 11 games of the 2022–23 season, but only five of the remaining 27.
-Potter would be sacked on 2 April 2023 and eventually be replaced by Frank Lampard as caretaker manager.
-Under Lampard the club would only win one of their last 11 matches resulting in a 9% win percentage.
+Potter was sacked on 2 April 2023 and eventually replaced by Frank Lampard as caretaker manager.
+Under Lampard the club won only one of their last 11 matches resulting in a 9% win percentage.
 Lampard's win percentage was the worst for any Chelsea manager who managed three games or more.
 Chelsea scored a record-low 38 goals across the entire season and finished in the bottom half of the table for the first time since 1995–96.

 Mauricio Pochettino was announced as Lampard's replacement in 2023.
 He led Chelsea to a 6th-place finish, and a place in the Conference League play-off round qualification.
 He also led Chelsea to the 2024 EFL Cup final, narrowly losing 1–0 to Liverpool.
 After clashing with the sporting directors Laurence Stewart and Paul Winstanley over strategy and management of the young squad, Pochettino agreed to leave the club at the end of the season.